Ledger Agent for Agentic AI-Powered General Ledger Experience

 • Users are unable to retrieve or resume a conversation once it’s closed.

-• Questions outside GL balances, journals, and subledger supporting details are considered out of scope for the Ledger Agent.
+• Questions outside GL balances, journals, and subledger supporting details are considered off-topic for the Ledger Agent.

-• Results are limited to the data your user is authorized to access in Fusion based on roles/privileges.
+• Results are limited to the data your user is authorized to access based on roles/privileges.

 • In non-production environments, limited data movement may prevent some monitoring prompt conditions from triggering unless representative data exists.